11 Key Factors to Know About Living in Bloomington, MN

 If you’d like to live in a city that values community engagement, education, recreation, the visual and performing arts and public safety, you’ll want to read on to learn more about Bloomington.

 And, if you’d like easy access to endless shopping opportunities, consider this: Bloomington is home to the world-famous Mall of America.
-Quite simply, Bloomington is a great place to live, work and play.
+Is Bloomington Minnesota a good place to live?
+Quite simply, Bloomington MN is a great place to live, work and play.

-Here’re 11 key factors you should know before moving to Bloomington, Minnesota.
+Here are 11 key factors you should know before moving to Bloomington, MN.

 1. Easily accessible by highway with a major airport nearby